How are Nonresident aliens taxed in the United States?

-However, nonresident aliens are generally taxed only based on their U.S. source income, unless exempted.
+However, nonresident aliens are generally taxed on their U.S. source income, unless exempted.

 For the period of non-residence, US nonresident aliens may be subject to tax based on the following three cases:

-US-sourced income effectively connected with a trade or business in the US is taxed at normal rates.
+US-sourced income effectively connected with a trade or business in the US is taxed at graduated income tax rates.

-US-sourced income NOT effectively connected with a trade or business in the U.S. is taxed at 30% or treaty rates.
+US-sourced income NOT effectively connected with a trade or business in the U.S. is taxed at 30% or at treaty rate.

 Non-US sourced income NOT effectively connected with a trade or business in the US is not taxed.

-To illustrate the U.S. taxation of nonresident aliens living outside of the US, we will discuss this simple example.
+To illustrate the U.S. taxation of nonresident aliens living outside of the US, we will discuss this following example.
 This case study covers only a few types of income.

 Assuming Jane Doe, a Canadian citizen has lived in the US from 2009 to 2014 on a work visa.
 She left the US on December 31, 2014.
-Before Jane repatriated to Canada, she owned a condo (mortgage loan paid off) that she now rents to a friendly young couple.
+Before Jane repatriated to Canada, she owned a condo (mortgage loan paid off) that she now rents to a friendly young couple in Ohio.
 She also has an open US brokerage account to supplement her current Canadian employment income.

 1099-B generates LTCG of $20,000